dotnet/designs/accepted/2023/feature-switch-attributes.md

   - `GlobalizationMode.Invariant` property
   - `"System.Globalization.Invariant"`

 No warnings are produced just because these features are enabled/disabled.
 Instead, they are designed to be used to change the behavior, and possibly remove unneccessary code when publishing.
-It's easy to imagine adding an attribute like `RequiresVariantGlobalization` that would be used to annotate APIs that rely on globalization support, such that analysis warnings would prevent accidentally pulling in the globalization stack from code that is supposed to be using invariant globalization.
+It's easy to imagine adding an attribute like `RequiresCultureData` that would be used to annotate APIs that rely on globalization support, such that analysis warnings would prevent accidentally pulling in the globalization stack from code that is supposed to be using invariant globalization.
 We don't want to do this for every feature; typically we only do this for features that represent large cross-cutting concerns, and are not available with certain app models (trimming, AOT compilation, single-file publishing).

 However, any attribute-based model that we pick to represent features should be able to tie in with all three representations.